-Manx Financial Group PLC is an AIM-listed company (LSE: MFX.L) which has subsidiaries (together referred to as "Group") offering a suite of financial services to retail and commercial customers, both in the Isle of Man and the UK.
+MFG is an AIM-listed company (LSE: MFX.L) which has subsidiaries (together referred to as "Group") offering a suite of financial services to retail and commercial customers, both in the Isle of Man and the UK.
 MFG's strategy is to combine organic growth with strategic acquisition to further augment the range of services it offers and to gain greater market share in its preferred markets.

-Manx Financial Group PLC's owns Conister Bank Limited ("Bank") which is an established independent local bank on the Isle of Man and was established in 1935 as Conister Trust.
+MFG owns Conister Bank Limited ("Bank") which is an independent local bank on the Isle of Man and was established in 1935 as Conister Trust.